-Professor in Demographic Studies, Princeton University Age: 70
+Professor Emeritus in Demographic Studies, Princeton University

-Dr. Tienda has been the Maurice P. During '22 Professor in Demographic Studies at Princeton University since 1999, where she joined the faculty as Professor of Sociology and Public Affairs in 1997.
+Dr. Tienda has been Professor Emeritus in Demographic Studies at Princeton University since 2021, where she joined the faculty as Professor of Sociology and Public Affairs in 1997.
+She is a former member of the board of the Alfred P. Sloan Foundation, which she chaired from 2017 to 2021.
+She served on the board of directors of the Urban

+Institute, the Robin Hood Foundation and the Holdsworth Center.
 She served on the board of directors of Novume Solutions, Inc. from 2017 to 2018.
-Dr. Tienda serves on the boards of the Alfred P. Sloan Foundation, which she chairs, the Urban Institute, the Robin Hood Foundation, and the Holdsworth Center.
-Starting in July 2021, she is President of the

-American Academy of Political and Social Sciences.
+Dr. Tienda has served as the President of the American Academy of Political and Social Sciences since July 2021.
 She is a member of the National Academy of Education and is an external research fellow of the American Institutes for Research.
 She earned a B.A. from Michigan State University and an M.A. and Ph.D. from the University of Texas at Austin.
 Dr. Tienda provides expertise in the areas of marketing, demographic analyses, trends in higher education, discrimination and sociology.